 - Collaborative work: If people work with others who use OneDrive, syncing iCloud files to OneDrive can make collaboration easier.
 Users can easily share photos on OneDrive with others and collaborate on them in real-time, regardless of whether they use iCloud or not.
 This is particularly useful for team projects or for sharing files with colleagues or clients who may use different platforms or tools.

-[3 Ways] How to Perform iCloud to OneDrive Sync?
+3 Common Ways to Perform iCloud to OneDrive Sync

 What if you use iCloud and OneDrive at the same time and need to sync data between them?
 We all know that neither iCloud nor OneDrive provides a way to connect, so you need the file-moving options built into both services to operate.
 Depending on your usage scenario, you can try the following 3 methods.